rschristopher/ischristtrue.com/src/modern-views/free-will.md

- not participating willfully in your own salvation, predestined to hell with no chance of salvation, impossible to act within, imposing limits of God
+ not participating willfully in your own salvation, predestined to hell with no chance of salvation, impossible to act within, imposing limits on God based on rationality.

-Double predestination
+Influence of Platonism / Hellenism applied to the Bible (hence prevalent in the west in exactly those areas most influenced by Platonism)

 ## Limits of Rationality